Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 The beauty of Zoom

-Judith Taylor, a sociology professor at U of T, says meetings over platforms like Zoom are often more professional and focused than going out for beers after work and can lead to better opportunities for advancement.
+Judith Taylor, a sociology professor at U of T, says meetings over platforms such as Zoom are often more professional and focused than going out for beers after work and can lead to better opportunities for advancement.

 "There's something kind of beautiful about Zoom and the attention that it provides that makes someone more serious," she said.